c-cube/ocaml-containers/HOWTO.md

 ## Make a release

+Beforehand, check `grep deprecated -r src` to see whether some functions can be removed.

 1. `make test`
 2. update version in `_oasis`
 3. `make update_next_tag` (to update `@since` comments; be careful not to change symlinks)